Key factors that impact the cost of your Boston to St. Paul move

 How long does a move from Boston to St. Paul take?

-The 1,381-mile move from Boston, MA, to St. Paul, MN, takes three to eight days.
-Some Boston movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in St. Paul.
+Moving from Boston, MA to St. Paul, MN covers 1,381 miles and usually takes three to eight days.
+Need to move faster?
+Some Boston movers offer expedited options.
+If youโre not ready to receive your items, look into storage solutions in St. Paul.